OpenSpace/OpenSpace-WebGui/README.md

    - useAppSelector
    - customHooks (useOpenSpaceApi, etc)
    - useMemo, useCallback
-   - Derived state
+   - derived state
    - useEffect
    - functions

 ## OpenSpace JavaScript API
-we now support a TypeScript version of our [JavaScript API](https://github.com/OpenSpace/openspace-api-js), since the API updates quite frequently with new OpenSpace Lua functions we've decided to keep a manual copy of the TypeScript API in this repository.
+We now support a TypeScript version of our [JavaScript API](https://github.com/OpenSpace/openspace-api-js).
+Since the API updates frequently with new OpenSpace Lua functions, we've decided to keep a manual copy of the TypeScript API in this repository.
 As such, we need to manually update the API declaration file from time to time, to get correct and proper syntax highlighting when calling Lua functions.

 Follow the steps here (TODO: link to api-js readme describing steps to generate file)